 Payment of Benefits - If the value of the participant's account balance is \$1,000 or less, payment shall be made to the participant as soon as practicable following termination of employment in a single lump sum distribution unless the participant directs the Plan to roll his or her account balance to another qualified plan or IRA.
-In all other cases, at the election of the participant in a manner prescribed by the Management Administrative Committee or its designee, distribution of account balances may be deferred until April 1 following the calendar year in which the participant reaches age 70 1/2, or may be paid in a single lump sum distribution, one or more partial payments of \$1,000 each, or in a series of substantially equal monthly or annual installments.
+In all other cases, at the election of the participant in a manner prescribed by the Management Administrative Committee or its designee, distribution of account balances may be deferred until April 1 following the calendar year in which the participant reaches age 70 1/2, or may be paid in a single lump sum distribution, one or more partial payments of \$1,000 each, or in a series of monthly or annual installments.
 Participants may also elect to have their vested account balances rolled over to another qualified plan or to an IRA.
 In the absence of a written directive from the participant as to the manner of payment upon reaching age 70 1/2, if the value of the participant's account balance is greater than \$1,000, payment shall be made in annual installments over a period of five years.

-Forfeited Accounts - At December 31, 2013 and 2012, there were \$10,080 and \$38,694 in forfeited non-vested accounts, respectively.
-These accounts will be used to pay reasonable expenses for administering the Plan or to reduce future matching contributions and/or New Program Plus contributions at the end of the plan year in which they became forfeitures.
-Forfeitures in the amount of \$37,039 were used to pay 2013 administrative expenses.
+Forfeited Accounts - At December 31, 2014 and 2013, there were \$58,153 and \$10,080 in forfeited non-vested accounts, respectively.
+These accounts will be used to pay expenses for administering the Plan or to reduce future matching contributions and/or New Program Plus contributions at the end of the plan year in which they became forfeitures.
+Forfeitures in the amount of \$35,894 were used to pay 2014 administrative expenses.
+Forfeitures of \$46,750 were used to reduce contributions subsequent to December 31, 2014.